 Student Organization advisors are vital to a student organization's success.
 The value advisors add to student organizations can be immeasurable at times.
 Advisors provide valuable guidance, a historical perspective, and a true passion for what their student organization provides for Penn State's campus life.

-The Office of Student Activities provides several resources and programs to better prepare student organization advisors for their role.
+The Office of Student Leadership and Involvement provides several resources and programs to better prepare student organization advisors for their role.
 Our hope is that advisors interact with organization leaders regularly, attend executive meetings, attend a few programs, and serve as a liaison between the university and the students.
 The advising experience can be very rewarding and advisors can have a lasting impression on students

 Student Organization Monthly Advisor Workshops

 The Student Organization Monthly Advisor Workshops provide training opportunities for faculty and staff advisors to improve their ability to work well with student organizations.
 They are offered once a month and typically last one hour.

 Topics address the various elements involved in ensuring the success and sustainability of all student organizations.
 These topics also address student development theory in order for the advisors to understand the multitude of issues that college students deal with, both as students and as individuals.

 - Upcoming Fall Advisor Workshop Dates Coming Soon!

 Student Leadership and involvement offers training and support for new and returning advisors each year.
 Check out some of the available training sessions below.

 Each semester, we offer a New Student Organization Advisor Training.
 As a new advisor, there can be a lot of uncertainty as to the role you are supposed to play for a student organization.
 These training sessions cover a full agenda of topics including, advising philosophy, roles, responsibilities, logistics, and much more.
 Advisors are not required to attend but we highly recommend you attend in order to best prepare yourself as an advisor.
 More details about these trainings coming soon!